petr-motejlek/cv/index.md

 - Drive for continuously inspecting and adapting on all levels of the organization.
 - Flat organization with high-performing teams organized around projects with full support, responsibility and accountability.
 - I prefer face to face conversations, however understand that right now, that's not really possible.

-- Able to work as a leader (experience with managing people, being a Product Owner and Scrum Master), however prefers being a highly engaged member of a development team.

 - Like to travel.